 Bad weather is enough for us to stay at home and avoid driving.
 However, some situations require that you go out despite the harsh conditions.
 Avoid making the above mistakes and you’ll be back home safe.

-For more pointers on how to drive in snow or any other condition, enroll for driving classes with Pierre Paul Driving School.
+For more pointers on how to drive in snow or any other condition, enroll in driving classes to avoid mistakes when driving in snow with Pierre Paul Driving School.
 Safety is important at all times and our instructors know that very well.